PierreBlanchart/ModelSelection/sources/tests_tsensembler/README.md

 ```
 In the header of the script, it should be checked that the initializations of the variables "dataset.run", "nb.models" and "N.run" match the values entered in the previous steps (i.e. dataset.run <--> datasetName, nb.models <--> nModels, and, N.run <--> nRuns).

+## Using Tsensembler/ADE :

+The same steps as above can be repeated to perform model ensembling with Tsensembler/ADE method.
+Run the same R and bash scripts by replacing DETS with ADE in the names of scripts.
+The method is much more computationally demanding than DETS though, and we couldn't perform ensembling using more than 16 predictors with our ressources.
+It remains interesting to test this method though, which has scaling problems but which performs well on a small number of predictors.